omegakeel/omegakeel/README.md

 # Hey, I'm Akeel 👋🏽

-I'm a full-stack developer based in New York, and I'm passionate about creation and innovation.
+I'm a full-stack developer based in New York and passionate about creation and innovation.

 - Check out my [website](https://akeel-portfolio.onrender.com/) to learn more about me.